Slkim5/odin-recipes/README.md

 --Tested commiting 2 of 3 files at once using git commit -m "Add recipes/lasagna.html and add recipes/mexican-corn-salad.html" Both commited but recipes/pizza.html disappeared from staging.
 Why?
 --Still don't know where it went, but commited recipes/pizza.html by modifying the file then adding it staging area.
+----Ohhh.
+The commit command commits all staged files.
+The text between the quotation marks is a message describing the commit.
 ___________________________________
 After Project: